sivulich/almaFintechDemo/readme.md

     accounts = models.ManyToManyField(Account)
 ```

+#### Permissions

+Only admin user can view, edit or delete users and profiles.

 ### Accounts
 This django app handles all the logic corresponding to management of accounts and transfers between them.
 This uses the following apis endpoints: